alivemachine/Dibo/README.md

 ## 📍 Overview

-The project is an HTML document that creates a canvas element for loading and rendering patches created using the cables.gl platform.
+The project is an early HTML prototype that creates a canvas element for loading and rendering a visualization for a market prediction engine.
 It provides callbacks for when the patch is initialized and finished loading, and also disables certain mobile device features for a better user experience.
 The code is released under the MIT License, allowing users to freely use, modify, distribute, and sell the software.
-Despite encountering a 400 HTTP status exception in the'js/patch.js' file, the overall project aims to offer a valuable tool for easily creating and manipulating visual patches.

 ---